Classification and Adaptations Year 7-8

 Students will learn:

-• How to group and classify animals in a variety of ways.
+• How to group and classify animals according to their features and adaptations.

-• To construct and interpret food chains and food webs to show relationships between organisms in an environment.
+• How to construct and interpret dichotomous keys to show relationships between organisms within different classifications.

-• The role of megafauna and macrofauna within food chains and food webs.
+• The role of megafauna and macrofauna and the way in which they interact to support a healthy ecosystem.

 • The impact of humans on places, habitats and ecosystems.